 Leen Yong Li

-Leen is the CEO of the Wealthsimple Foundation, a not-for-profit organization with the mission to enable a brighter future for everyone in Canada through access to post-secondary education.
+Leen is the former CEO of the Wealthsimple Foundation, a not-for-profit organization with the mission to enable a brighter future for everyone in Canada through access to post-secondary education.
 She has over 20 years' experience in the financial service and technology sector and holds a Master of Business Administration in Finance from St. Mary's University, Halifax, Nova Scotia.

 A self-made woman, Leen hailed from humble beginnings in China, coming to Canada by herself as an international student in her mid-twenties.
 Over her career she has held major portfolios including, CFO, Wealthsimple; VP, Finance & Operations, Influitive; CFO Advisor to Medchart, #movethedial, and Pressly.
+Leen looks forward to making a difference in the lives of young people in the next stage of her life.

 Board Members